spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/tutorial.md

 ### Invite your friends

 1. To invite other players to this game, head back to the Deployment Overview page in your [Console](https://console.improbable.io), and select the **Share button**.
-1. Share the generated link with your friends.
+1. Share the generated link with your friends!

 When you’re done shooting your friends, you can click the **Stop** button in the [Console](https://console.improbable.io) to halt your deployment.